jedwards1211/lambduh/README.md

 ### Lines Mode

-Calls your function with an array of lines from the file.
+Calls your function with an array of lines from stdin.
 If your function returns an array of lines, it writes them in order to `stdout`.
 Otherwise, it calls `String` on it and writes that string to `stdout`.

 ### Text Mode

-Calls your function with the entire text of the file in a single string, and writes what your function returns to `stdout`.
+Calls your function with the entire text from stdin in a single string, and writes what your function returns to `stdout`.

 ## Comes with lodash built in